 Each grade level functions as a data team.
-These teams use data protocols to review common bi-weekly assessment data and/or student work.
-We also implement Cross Career Learning Communities (CCLCs).
-The CCLCs are comprised of teachers and support staff from various levels (teachers, paraprofessionals, Special Education teachers, PE teacher, Science Lab teacher, computer literacy teacher, Spanish teacher).
-The CCLC leaders were trained through our partnership with Georgia State University and the NET-Q Grant.
-The CCLCs meet once a month and use protocols to review school and grade level data, analyze student work, review District and State assessment data, and make decisions regarding instruction.
-Beecher Hills has an Instructional Leadership Team that is comprised of a teacher from every grade level (K-5), the instructional leaders, and other support.
-This team meets monthly to disaggregate and analyze school wide bi-weekly assessment data, discuss the implications of the data, and determine next steps.
+These teams use data protocols to review common biweekly assessment data and/or student work.
+We also implement the protocols learning during Cross Career Learning Communities (CCLCs)/ Critical Friends Groups (CFG) training.
+A representative from each grade level was trained through our partnership with Georgia State University and the NET-Q Grant.
+Teams meet once a month and use protocols to review school and grade level data, analyze student work, review District and State assessment data, and make decisions regarding instruction.
+The Administration/Instructional Lead Team meets weekly to disaggregate and analyze school wide assessment data, discuss the implications of the data, and determine next steps.
 The team discusses universal screener results, district benchmark assessments, and the results from the state mandated criterion-referenced competency test during the year when appropriate.